Master the Business of Entrepreneurial Journalism

 Session 1: Principles for Sustainable Freelancing

 Learn the 3 P’s model© of freelance gigs and the importance of hourly rates.
 Review an income-expenses statement, and adapt a budget to use in your freelance practice.
-Learn about the options for business formation and organization and time management strategies.
-Make a plan for setting goals, tracking income and time, paying taxes, and being accountable to yourself.
+Dig into the key roles all entrepreneurs must shoulder and how employers and freelancers differ.
+Reflect on your reasons for being an independent journalist, brainstorm the elements of a balanced portfolio, and develop a system for achieving your goals.

 Session 2: Your Brand and Your Network